Chinese 101 Daily Class Schedule

 :

 § Make sure you can access all online resource pages and tools.
-If not, try another browser and/or update your browser.
+If not, try another browser and/or update your browser, or restart your computer.

 Tips on Studying Chinese: